 BPM - Business Process Management

 Business process management (BPM) is a discipline in operations management in which people use various methods to discover, model, analyze, measure, improve, optimize, and automate business processes.
 BPM focuses on improving corporate performance by managing business processes.
 Any combination of methods used to manage a company's business processes is BPM.
 Processes can be structured and repeatable or unstructured and variable.
-Though not required, enabling technologies are often used with BPM.

 As an approach, BPM sees processes as important assets of an organization that must be understood, managed, and developed to announce and deliver value-added products and services to clients or customers.
 This approach closely resembles other total quality management or continuous improvement process methodologies.
 ISO 9000 promotes the process approach to managing an organization.